NicksPatties/portfolio-site/src/content/blog/about-the-portfolio-site.md

 Using my site needs to be a pleasant experience.
 It needs to be **fast to load**, and **support all screen sizes**.
 It also needs to be accessible: **screen reader support** and **keyboard navigation** should work on my site.

+I want this site to respect a reader's choice to **disable JavaScript**.

 ### Easy to share

 Sharing a link to this site (or any site, really) is straightforward: copy the link and send it.
 This comes with the web.